 To function best, mouth guards should be kept in good condition and replaced whenever they show signs of wear (or every season).
 It’s also important to wash them in cold, soapy water after every use, keep them away from heat, and store them in dry but ventilated containers.

-Most of all, take your mouth guard with you to dental checkups at Sage Dental so a professional can clean it, examine it, and make recommendations based on your individual needs.
+Most of all, take your mouth guard with you to dental checkups at Pearland, Baytown or Deer Park/La Porte dental offices so a professional can clean it, examine it, and make recommendations based on your individual needs.